 incomplete.
 There was still the cross ahead.
 So John was great, but he was less than the NT saints were.
 I

 like what John Gill said here regarding the difference between the NT saints and John.
-“The comparison

-) I am trying to show you that even as great a man as John was, he was subject to Christ.
+does not lie so much between their persons, as their several degrees in light and doctrine.”(4) I am trying to show you that even as great a man as John was, he was subject to Christ.
 This message is about Jesus Christ.
 He is the one who was to come; don’t look for another!
 I really believe that John also knew this.

-Jesus goes on to say “And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.
+“And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.
 For all the prophets and the law prophesied until John.”
 (Matthew 11:12, 13) This statement is at first glance a little puzzling.
 What it is telling us is that a large number of people were heeding John’s message, as many began to heed Jesus’ message.
 They were so eager that they were called violent.
 They wanted to believe it.
 The reason we have problems with these

 verses is that in our day we have seen very little of this violence.
 I remember long ago seeing a bit of this